• Free shipping on all orders

 Cats don’t usually love water, but sometimes they need a bath, and that leaves you reaching for the shampoo.
 Do you only have human shampoo in the house?
 Does your kitty need a bath right away, and you don’t have time to run to the store?
 Or do you just want to save a little money?
 All of these can be good reasons to try a DIY cat shampoo solution, instead of going for store-bought shampoo.
 These shampoos should only be used occasionally and not on cats with any kind of skin problem.
 If your cat needs regular bathing or has skin conditions contact your veterinary clinic for advice.

 Here are five ideas for cat shampoos made from everyday household items.
 One of them will be a great fit for your needs!
-Be sure to keep your cat out of the ingredients and make sure they don’t try to groom off the shampoos.
+Be sure to keep your cat out of the ingredients and make sure that they don’t try to groom off the shampoos.

 hepper cat paw divider